08Aristodemus24/auto-job-app-sender/readme.md

 1. Exhaust networking by messaging each of my classmates if a spot is open in their company, or if they have an email of their recruiter
 2. Go to healthy gamer and ask for websites where to apply for a software engineering job or any data related job
 3. Apply at the ff. according to rank in terms of probability of success (list of websites are in `.env` file)
 * referral from colleague.
-This strategy you will message each of your remotely close colleagues and old classmates and see if they have their HRs email, and then email that HR regarding if there is an open position at their <comapny name> and that your <friend or colleage who works at said company> can vouch for your skills and accomplished projects
+This strategy you will message each of your remotely close colleagues and old classmates and see if they have their HRs email, and then email that HR regarding if there is an open position at their `<company name>` and that your `<friend or colleage who works at said company>` can vouch for your skills and accomplished projects
+* cold emailing recruiters personally
+* cold messaging recruiters on linked in personally usign other account with connections that are mostly recruiters

 4. Use fiverr and accept clients only that are within reason of your work sched, project scope i.e. no chat gpt related, research how clients pay you for your services
 5. Create accounts for each career website if you have to